Hispano-Suiza H6B Dubonnet Xenia

-The Hispano-Suiza H6B Dubonnet Xenia is a one-off luxury car made by Spanish automobile manufacturer Hispano-Suiza for French pilot and racing car driver André Dubonnet in 1938.
-The car was built on the chassis of the Hispano-Suiza H6B, however it uses the larger, more powerful engine from the H6C and an entirely new body design by luxury coachbuilder Jacques Saoutchik.
+The Hispano-Suiza H6B Dubonnet Xenia is a one-off luxury car built on the chassis of a Hispano-Suiza H6B for French pilot and racing car driver André Dubonnet in 1938.
+Although it is based on an H6B, it uses the larger, more powerful engine from the H6C, features an entirely new suspension system designed by Dubonnet, and a body built by coachbuilder Saoutchik from a design by aerodynamicist Jean Édouard Andreau.

 History

 In the 1920s, André Dubonnet became involved with automobiles as a racing driver for Bugatti and Hispano-Suiza, participating in Grand Prix events like the 1926 Targa Florio and winning the 1922 Autumn Grand Prix at Monza.
 During this time, Dubonnet developed an automobile steering and suspension system, the système Dubonnet.
 The Dubonnet suspension featured an independent coil spring and shock absorber system that traded durability for a reduction of unsprung weight and increased comfort.

 Dubonnet first installed this suspension system on a custom Hispano-Suiza H6B chassis in 1932.
 Following coachwork done by Carrosserie Vanvooren's Marius Daste, a prototype car was displayed to the public at the 1932 Paris Motor Show.
 This prototype was heavily based on the H6B, using the same engine, transmission, and brakes as the production car.
 It was presented in the sedan body style, with rear suicide doors and a long sweeping tail.

 The success of his prototype at the Paris Motor Show was evident in the fact that he soon sold the Dubonnet suspension system to several major automobile manufacturers, including General Motors, Alfa Romeo, Fiat, and Delahaye.
 In the mid 1930s, Dubonnet's focus shifted from suspension to aerodynamics.
 In 1935, he partnered with aerodynamicist Jean Andreau to develop the Dubonnet Dolphin, a Ford-based prototype built by Letourneur et Marchand.
 At a test at the Autodrome de Linas-Montlhéry in 1936, the Dolphin achieved a 35% higher top speed and 25% better fuel economy than a contemporary Ford with the same engine, demonstrating the importance of aerodynamics in design to the Automobile Club of France.
 The Dolphin prototype was eventually purchased by Henry Ford and shipped to the United States.

-Dubonnet's second wife, Xenia Howard-Johnston, passed away prematurely in 1936 after four years of marriage.
+Dubonnet's second wife, Xenia Howard-Johnston, died prematurely in 1936 after four years of marriage.
 As a tribute to his late wife, Dubonnet decided to create a further development of his 1932 H6B prototype, a car he would call the Xenia in her memory.
 The Xenia showcased the Dubonnet independent suspension of the earlier model alongside the streamlined aerodynamics of the later Dolphin, resulting in a car again designed with the help of Andreau with a body built by French coachbuilder Saoutchik.
 The final product, which now differed substantially from the Hispano-Suiza H6B on which it was based, was finished in 1938.